emp3r0r10/emp3r0r10.github.io/_posts/Tutorials/SIEM_Tutorial/2024-09-22-SIEM_Tutorial_Part_2.md

 Let’s put everything together and practice with a demo.

-For today’s demo, we will install botsv3.
+For today’s demo, we will install <a href='https://github.com/splunk/botsv3'>botsv3</a>.
 Follow the installation process and start the investigation.

 First, type the index to access all logs under `botsv3`.